 In addition to using the appropriate sections of "The New St. Joseph Baltimore Catechism", I also added a book similar to the one I found for Holy Communion called, "The Sacrament of Confirmation".
 This book covers information about Confirmation as well as breaks down the Creed into questions and answers.
 At the end there are some very interesting stories about martyrs for the faith.

 There are so many ways to impart the faith to your children and prepare them to receive their Sacraments.
-Even if your parish requires your child to participate in their program, there is still so much you can do at home as a family.
+Even if your parish requires your child to participate in their program, there is still so much you can do at home as a family with such a wide variety of religious education books.
 I hope that these suggestions have gotten you excited for this special time in your child's life.